zs5656/cmaths_simplified/README.md

 # cmaths_simplified

 RSA simulation that uses python to encrypt and decrypt simple messages.
 Also includes barebones factorisation and prime generation programs.
-In order to work wiht these you're going to want to install the following items:
+There are two ways to work with this:

+1. EXE install
+- Just click "Releases" -> "v1.0.0" -> Download .exe file and run it.
+Don't worry, it's not a virus, you can check the source code

+2. VSCode Install, or in an IDE
 - Visual Studio Code
 - Python extension in Visual Studio Code
 - Git